jmscudder/COVID/index.md

 The raw daily increase in cases, hospitalizations, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new cases were reported, this line would go to zero.
 ![](DailyCases.png)

->The provisional increase in cases from Feb 26 to Feb 27: 401.0
+>The provisional increase in cases from Feb 27 to Feb 28: 809.0
 >
->The last time cases per day were this high was Feb 26 2022: 1 day prior.
+>The last time cases per day were this high was Feb 24 2022: 4 days prior.
 >
->The case rate then was 419 cases.
+>The case rate then was 900 cases.
 >
->The last time cases per day were lower than this was Jul 11 2021: 231 days prior.
+>The last time cases per day were lower than this was Feb 27 2022: 1 day prior.
 >
->The case rate then was 305 cases.
+>The case rate then was 433 cases.

 The raw daily increase in hospitalizations, ICU admissions, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new events were reported, these lines would go to zero.
 ![](DailyHospitalizations.png)